adr-ada/CMPT276-PriceHuntApp/readME.md

 - Download the zip files
 - Extract the files
 - Open Android Studio
-- Select Open a Project
+- Select Open a Project, then find the extracted folder
 - On the top left, go to Build, then Make Project
 - On the top middle, select Add Configuration
 - Select Edit Configurations